Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

 Register at [vultr.com](https://www.vultr.com)  and send in an initial funding to create a Vultr Cloud Computer vServer (VC2) instance.
 I have chosen the minimum of 10$ to cover the costs for 2 months.
 Chose a location that fits you best and as Operating System you should chose **Ubuntu 18.04 x64**.

-I think the 5$ package with 25 GB SSD storage, 1GB RAM and 1TB bandwith the most suitable for a low price to do the job, though there might be then need for higher RAM, especially while compiling - but to that later.
+I think the 5$ package with 25 GB SSD storage, 1GB RAM and 1TB bandwith the most suitable for a low price to do the job, though there might be the need for higher RAM, especially while compiling - but to that later.
 Finally fill in  a Server hostname at point 7 and click **deploy now**.

 The server will be up and running in a short time, you can check it´s status at the menu **Servers**.
 Click on the server caption or the three horizontal dots to view the server details of your server.
 Copy your IP address and password for root and save it, you will need it later.